elucian/bee/syntax/overview.md

 **properties**

-* a rule can have only one result not a list of results;
+* a rule can have only one result;
 * a rule can be created during run-time;
-* a rule can be called from other rules;
+* a rule can be called from other rule;

 **restriction:**

 * rules can not have side effects;
 * rules can not mutate variables;
 * rules can not have local declarations;
-* rules can not receive input/output parameters;
+* rules can not have output parameters;
-* rules can not perform input/output operations;
+* rules can not access external storage;
-* rules can not fail and can not be interrupted;
+* rules can not be interrupted;

 **See also:**
 * [fn.bee](../demo/fn.bee)